 This exploration has led me to explore a new technique that draws upon traditional Turkish paper marbling.
 My interest in paper marbling started in my early childhood thanks to my father, Sedat Altinoz, who is a 5th generation paper marbling artist at Mustafa Duzgunman Ecole in Turkey.
 His insights on paper marbling helped me gain a better appreciation for the art.
 Since my childhood, I have been practicing the traditional way of paper marbling with a modern approach.
 Until recently I used natural earth-based pigments and natural solutions almost exclusively.
 Upon moving to New York, I began experimenting with materials such as acrylic and enamel paints, chemical solvents and fire.
 This new approach has resulted in a wider variety of effects and compositions.

 I am highly motivated to use my artistic practice as a vehicle for both personal and collective transmutation, purification, and catharsis.
 The archetypal forms that emerge in my artworks are a reflection of my perspective of the infinite well of human potential.
 Similar to how water serves a source for all organic life, I believe that art also serves as a wellspring for shared healing, growth, and sustained connection.
 I have also begun adding figurative elements in order to weave engaging narratives into my abstract paintings.
 I incorporate symbols and imagery from timeless mythologies which are capable of resonating with a contemporary audience.
-I am currently pushing my process further by experimenting with light effects and multimedia installations.
+I am currently pushing my process further by experimenting with video works, light effects and multimedia installations.